Questions for Critical Thinking

 Estimate formulate imagine

-Invent make up originate
+Invent make

 Plan predict propose